Image: Iurii Sokolov/123rf.com

 #2 Fight fair

-This means no name-calling, eye-rolling (no matter how tempting!) or biting remarks, no dragging out past transgressions and definitely no physical violence.
-Both partners must be mindful that such behaviour can be hard to take back and wears down the relationship over time.
+Fighting fair also means no name-calling, eye-rolling (no matter how tempting!) or biting remarks, no dragging out past transgressions and definitely no physical violence – this basically shows your respect for your partner has gone out the window.
+Negativity and criticism will also more often than not get the other party on a defensive mode.
+Both partners should be mindful that such behaviour can be hard to take back and wears down the relationship over time.
 Stick to the facts and how it makes you feel when he/she does or say something.

 #3 Mind your tone